 Overall they’re inexpensive, though their short lifespans (only two or three years) are a major drawback.
 Their health is also far more delicate than you’d expect.
 They are very susceptible to respiratory infections.

 Total score: 13.00

-You shut your mouth and listen.
+Shut your mouth and listen.
 Horses are amazing.
-Proof: they are fast, they are free, they are wild, they are powerful, they are beautiful, they have perfect hair, they are kith to unicorns, they make you very tall, they smell good, they don’t see race.
+Proof: they’re fast, they’re free, they’re wild, they’re powerful, they’re beautiful, they have perfect hair, they’re kith to unicorns, they make you very tall, they smell good, they don’t see race.

-I only gave three perfect scores for utility, and the horse was one of them.
-Along with other perfect-scorers dog and chicken, equine utility has shaped human history and culture.
+The horse received one of only three perfect scores for utility.
+Along with perfect-scorers dog and chicken, equine utility has shaped human history and culture.
 The horse’s ability to carry a human is a feat that took human invention six thousand years to replicate in the automobile.
-They also make excellent manure, can carry heavy loads, can assist with farm and police work, and open up options for hiking and travel that aren’t accessible otherwise.
+They also make excellent manure, carry heavy loads, assist with farm and civic work, and open up options for hiking and travel.

 They hit other metrics too.
 A horse can easily live past twenty-five years.
-They’re also affectionate.
-I used to walk my dog past a neighbor’s farm, and her horses would come to the fence to greet me every time.
-I never had any food or goodies, but they’d walk next to me simply because they liked human company.
+And they’re affectionate: I used to walk my dog past a neighbor’s farm, and her horses would come to the fence to greet me every time.
+I never had any snacks, but they’d walk next to me simply because they liked company.